gfacciol/zotero_dataserver-docker/README.md

-# Docker image for a Zotero Data Server
+# Docker image for Zotero Data Server

 This image was build following the instructions for installing a Zotero dataserver at (http://git.27o.de/dataserver/about/), which is an updated procedure of [this document](https://github.com/Panzerkampfwagen/dataserver/blob/master/misc/Zotero_Data_Server_Installation_Debian.pdf).